 - Call recording – Call recording is essential for quality assurance.
 How do you know how well your staff handles customer calls unless you record them?
 We’ll talk more about the benefits of call recording later on in this post.

 - Integrations – Call tracking shouldn’t take the place of your existing analytics platform — it should enhance it.
-Make sure your call tracking platform can integrate with programs you regularly rely on such as Google Ads (formally AdWords) and Analytics, HubSpot, Kissmetrics and more.
+Make sure your call tracking platform can integrate with programs you regularly rely on such as Google Ads (formerly AdWords) and Analytics, HubSpot, Kissmetrics and more.
 Here are CallRail’s integrations.

 - User-friendliness – You have enough to worry about, and learning how to use your call tracking service shouldn’t be another annoying thing on your to-do list.
 Your call tracking service’s interface should be clean, easy to understand and intuitive.
 It should also offer outstanding customer support to help you when you need it.